Zevrov/holbertonschool-zero_day/README.md

     A zero-day (also known as 0-day) vulnerability is a computer-software vulnerability that is unknown to those who would be interested in mitigating the vulnerability (including the vendor of the target software).
-    Until the vulnerability is mitigated, hackers can exploit it to adversely affect computer programs, data, additional computers or a network.[1]
+    Until the vulnerability is mitigated, hackers can exploit it to adversely affect computer programs, data, additional computers or a network.
 An exploit directed at a zero-day is called a zero-day exploit, or zero-day attack.